shashankrnr32/KannadaTTS-Application/README.md

 ## Building and Starting the Application

 ### Request for Trained Model.
 Request Developer for the trained model of synthesizing Kannada Text.
 Setup Backend for your machine.
 The backend will be hosted on Web Server in future releases.
+Check the file `Core/README.md` for installation instructions.

 ### Building the Application